Keep On Running

 "Keep On Running" is a song written and first recorded by Jackie Edwards.
-It became a hit in the UK for The Spencer Davis Group; their version reached number one in the charts.
+It became a hit in the UK for the Spencer Davis Group; their version reached number one in the charts.

 Recordings

 "Keep On Running" was written by Jamaican singer-songwriter Jackie Edwards, who as well as having been a singer, worked in the UK for Island Records as a songwriter.
 The song was recorded by Edwards for his album Come on Home, released in 1965, and he recorded it again in the mid-1970s for his album Do You Believe in Love.

 The Spencer Davis Group version

 The song was recorded by the Spencer Davis Group and released as a single in November 1965 on Fontana Records, backed with "High Time Baby".
 At the time, Chris Blackwell, who produced the recording, was trying to establish his Island label in the UK and was managing the Spencer Davis Group.
 Scala Brown Associates loaned him money for the song in exchange for a substantial portion of his record label as collateral; thanks to the single's success, he was able to rapidly pay back the loan.
 It was a number one hit on the UK Singles Chart in January 1966.
 In the United States it reached number 76.
+On The New Zealand Listener charts it peaked at #4.